Professor Dr. Roger Matthews

 Roger has a long history of collaborative engagement with countries of the Middle East, with in-depth involvement since his first fieldwork in Iraq in 1984 on the Eski Mosul Dam project.
 He gained his BA in Archaeology and Ancient History from the University of Manchester (1983) and an MPhil (1984) and PhD in Mesopotamian Archaeology (1990) from the University of Cambridge.

 From 1986 to 1995 he served in Baghdad as Secretary-Librarian and Director of the British School of Archaeology in Iraq.
 In Iraq he directed excavations at the proto-historic site of Jemdet Nasr as well as working as Field Director at the Sumerian city of Abu Salabikh.
-From 1994 to 1996 he directed excavations at the massive archaeological site of Tell Brak in north-east Syria.
+From 1994 to 1996 he directed excavations at the massive archaeological site of Tell Brak in the North-East of the Syrian Arab Republic.
 As Director of the British Institute of Archaeology at Ankara he lived in Ankara in the years 1995 to 2001.
-In this role he directed a multi-period survey project, Project Paphlagonia, and encouraged and facilitated the research of a host of scholars from the UK and around the world.
+In this role he directed a multi-period survey project, Project Paphlagonia, and encouraged and facilitated the research of a host of scholars from around the world.
 He also served as Field Director at the World Heritage site of Çatalhöyük, Turkey (1993-1996).
 In 2006 he became Chairman of the British School of Archaeology in Iraq in which role he oversaw its transition to the British Institute for the Study of Iraq until 2012.

 His current research, co-directed with Dr Wendy Matthews (University of Reading), focuses on the Zagros Mountains region of western Iran and Iraqi Kurdistan, the Central Zagros Archaeological Project (CZAP).
 In this research they are investigating the early transition to farming life approximately 10,000 years ago.

-Roger has been successful in securing major funding, winning a total of >£1.5m in grants for world-leading research through projects in Iraq, Iran, Syria and Turkey.
-He has won two awards within the British Academy International Partnership and Mobility scheme for knowledge transfer and skills exchange between the UK, Iraq and Iran.
-He has considerable experience in conducting peer-review of grant applications within the UK, EU, USA and around the world.
+Roger has been successful in securing major funding, winning a total of >£1.5m in grants for world-leading research through projects in Iraq, Iran, the Syrian Arab Republic and Turkey.
+He has won two awards within the British Academy International Partnership and Mobility scheme for knowledge transfer and skills exchange between Europe, Iraq and Iran.
+He has considerable experience in conducting peer-review of grant applications within Europe, North America and around the world.

 Roger was elected Fellow of the Society of Antiquaries of London in 2007 and Corresponding Fellow of the Deutsches Archäologisches Institut in 2014.
 Since 2009 he has been Academic Editor of the distinguished journal Anatolian Studies.
 Since June 2016 he serves as President of RASHID International.